cyclus/cyclus.github.com/source/module/cycpp.rst

                  writing them out to the database respectively. schema       Code snippet to use in the ``schema()`` function for this state variable instead of using code generation.
                  This is an RNG string.
-    snapshot     Code snippet to use in the ``Snapshot()`` function for this state variable instead of using code generation.
+If you supply this then you likely need to supply ``infiletodb`` as well to ensure that your custom schema is read into the database correctly. snapshot     Code snippet to use in the ``Snapshot()`` function for this state variable instead of using code generation.
                  This is a string.